-This is an as-needed course for students beginning practicum before the scheduled start date.
+This is an as-needed course for students beginning practicum before the scheduled start date of PSYC 714 in the fall.
 The PsyD practicum coordinator is the faculty contact during the interim period.

 PSYC 705 Human Development (3)

 This course covers some of the major concepts and lines of research and inquiry within the field of human development, mainly from a theoretical and research-based perspective.
 Development is considered as an overarching construct with which to view cognition, affect, social relatedness, etc. Recent theorists and researchers are studied especially for their clinical relevance.
 Issues related to diversity will be addressed specifically throughout the course.
 Open only to Psy.D. students in Clinical Psychology.